Beyond Opioids: How A Family Came Together To Stay Together

 - Then, the whole team — family members, the pregnant woman and the county social workers — get together for a frank talk about the strict conditions under which the county will allow the baby's parent or parents to retain custody.
 Back-up plans are spelled out, too: Should the new mom relapse, who in the family would step in to take care of the child?

-- The family is tasked with figuring out particular ways each member will support the mother in her daily life, so that staying clean and taking care of the baby becomes more feasible.
+- The family is tasked with figuring out particular ways each member will support the mother in her daily life, so that staying in treatment and taking care of the baby becomes more feasible.

 - Finally, the pregnant woman and her family draft a written plan of action that all players — including the county officials — must sign.